PeppermintTeaWithHoney/JourneyObsidian/6 - Main Notes/Obsidian Basics.md

 To make a new tag use double square brackets and press on the tag to create a new note, we can store in our Tag folder.

+Obsidian git

+To to add commit and push obsidian to your repo using the community git plugin press ctrl + p